The Brood (professional wrestling): Formation

-Story with Ministry of Darkness
+Ministry of Darkness

 In February 1999, The Brood feuded with The Undertaker's Ministry of Darkness stable.
 The end of the feud saw The Brood merge with The Ministry.
 In March, after Undertaker's Hell in a Cell match with the Big Boss Man at WrestleMania XV, Edge, Christian, and Gangrel were lowered onto the cage from the ceiling.
 They lowered a noose into the cell, and the Undertaker proceeded to hang The Big Boss Man from the top of the cage.
 The Brood were often victims of beatings at the hands of the Ministry to both prove their loyalty to the Undertaker and to punish them.
 On one occasion, Christian was sentenced to a flogging at the hands of his fellow Brood members, and from the Undertaker himself after he was forced to reveal to Ken Shamrock the location of Stephanie McMahon when Shamrock held Christian in an ankle lock.
 When it came to the point Undertaker tried to force the Brood to sacrifice Christian alongside Shamrock, Edge and Gangrel refused, as they were more loyal to Christian than the Ministry.
 Instead attacking the Acolytes, the Brood split from the Undertaker's loyalty, thus becoming the only members of the Ministry to defect from the stable before the Corporate Ministry merger.
 This led to a feud with the Ministry of Darkness, specifically The Acolytes at Backlash: In Your House, The Acolytes and Mideon defeated The Brood in a six man tag team match. on the April 26 episode of Raw, The Brood (Gangrel & Edge) lost to Kane and X-Pac and afterwards Kane got a bloodbath.